spacelift-io/user-documentation/docs/integrations/api.md

 ### Personal GitHub Token > Token

 !!! info
     This option is only available to those using GitHub as their identity provider.
-If you have enabled any other [Single sign-on methods](single-sign-on/README.md) on your account, this method will not work.
+If you have enabled any other [Single Sign-On methods](single-sign-on/README.md) on your account, this method will not work.
 If this applies to you, you will need to use the [Spacelift API Key > Token](api.md#spacelift-api-key-greater-than-jwt-token) method instead.

 **Steps:**